-In addition to radiation therapy, NYU Langone doctors may recommend chemotherapy—drugs that are used to kill cancer cells throughout the body—to manage cervical cancer that has spread beyond the cervix.
+In addition to radiation therapy, Perlmutter Cancer Center doctors may recommend chemotherapy—drugs that are used to kill cancer cells throughout the body—to manage cervical cancer that has spread beyond the cervix.
 Chemotherapy may also be used after surgery to destroy any remaining cancer cells.

 Chemotherapy alone may be given when cervical cancer has spread to distant organs, such as the lungs, or when it has returned after other treatments.